-As for CE, the accurate reconstruction of the DD domain CIR $h(\tau,\nu)$ lies on the acquisition of key channel parameters (e.g., delay, Doppler shift, and fading coefficients).
-Specifically, the ToA and delay of MPCs are readily accessible with the support set of recovered delay domain sparse CIR vectors.
-Furthermore, by collecting the delay domain sparse CIR vectors corresponding to the $(N+1)$ TSs, we can implement the Doppler domain signal processing independently and the super-precision estimation of the Doppler shift can be accomplished by resorting to the spatial spectrum estimation algorithm.
-It is noteworthy that this allows the size of $N$ to be flexibly determined to strike a trade-off between the accuracy and the signal processing delay for ATI and CE to cater for the heterogeneous demands of IoT applications without worrying about the limited resolution of the Doppler dimension.
-Eventually, the fading coefficients associated with each physical propagation path can be mathematically determined based on the least-squares (LS) criterion.
+As for CE, the accurate reconstruction of the DD domain CIR $h(\tau,\nu)$ lies on the acquisition of key channel parameters, i.e., delay, Doppler shift, and fading coefficients.
+Specifically, the support set of recovered delay domain sparse CIR vectors can straightforwardly map to the delay parameters.
+Furthermore, since the number of Doppler component $L$ tends to meet $L \ll N$, by collecting the recovered delay domain sparse CIR vectors corresponding to the $N$ TSs ($N$ different instants), the Doppler parameters can be estimated with super-precision in the time-domain resorting to the spatial spectrum estimation algorithm, e.g., estimation of signal parameters using rotational invariance techniques (ESPRIT), and multiple signal classification (MUSIC).
+Eventually, the fading coefficients associated with each physical propagation path can be mathematically determined based on the LS criterion.